DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-05-search-results-locations.md

 Explaining placement schools:

-> You can’t pick which schools you want to be in, but your university will try to place you in schools you can commute to.
+> You cannot pick which schools you want to be in, but your university will try to place you in schools you can commute to.
 >
 > Universities usually work with over 100 potential placement schools.
 Most will be within 10 miles of the university, but sometimes they can cover a wider area, especially outside of cities.
 >